 - 4-H School Enrichment Programs: Youth are participants in learning experiences.
 Enrichment programs may be coordinated with school personnel serving as volunteer teachers of 4-H curricula meeting the Standards of Learning.

 If you are interested in joining a 4-H club in Loudoun County go to Local Programs to view all available clubs, locations, volunteer leader and phone numbers.

 4-H Junior Camp

 Please complete, sign and return all forms in the packet to VCE Loudoun office with your payment as soon as possible.
-Checks should be made to Treasurer, VT or you can pay online at http://bit.ly/lfcamp17.
+Checks should be made to Treasurer, VT or you can pay online at http://form.jotform.com/80704350741147 (Note: a 3.2% convenience fee will be applied to your transaction).
 This camp fills quickly and spots are secured on first come, first served basis.
 We do not hold spots over the phone and we do not take camp registration via fax.
 Please mail in or drop off all completed forms with at least $75 of the camper fee as soon as possible.
-Final payment is due to the Extension Office by May 5.
+Final payment is due to the Extension Office by May 4.

 Engaging with Communities

 Virginia Cooperative Extension specialists in community viability work with Extension agents, campus-based faculty, organizational partners, communities, and individuals to further opportunity and build capacity in five program areas: